 What are the implications and rationale behind the recent developments in the field of digital health?

-With a clear focus on the prevention and management of non-communicable and mental illness, the ETH CAS in Digital Health equips participants with relevant knowledge and skills in engaging with Digital Health research, business models, and targeted applications.
+With a clear focus on the prevention and management of non-communicable physical and mental illness, the ETH CAS in Digital Health equips participants with relevant knowledge and skills in engaging with Digital Health research, business models, and targeted applications.

 Parts of the ETH CAS in Digital Health are nominated for the prestigious KITE Award 2022, which is dedicated to teaching projects and initiatives developed at ETH during its semesters of remote teaching, and which further aims at recognising the exceptional commitment of lecturers during these challenging times and honours outstanding examples.

 The overall goal of this CAS is to support individuals interested in Digital Health to better understand the need, design, implementation and assessment of digital health interventions for chronic and mental health conditions that allow caregivers to scale and tailor long-term treatments to individuals at sustainable costs.